Acton History, Family Crest & Coats of Arms

 - William N. Acton, American politician, Member of Illinois State Senate 22nd District, 1905-09

-- Richard D. Acton, American Democrat politician, Delegate to Democratic National Convention from Ohio, 1996
+- Richard D. Acton, American Democratic Party politician, Delegate to Democratic National Convention from Ohio, 1996

-- John C. Acton, American Democrat politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1956, 1960
+- John C. Acton, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1956, 1960

 - I. Oakford Acton, American Republican politician, Chair of Salem County Republican Party, 1927